CollinErickson/GauPro/cran-comments.md

 * local Windows 11: no errors/warnings/notes

 * Mac-builder: 1 NOTE for "sub-directories of 1Mb or more", but it is expected.
-Also an error for a failed test, but it's a test with randomness that passes on other attempts.

-* GitHub Actions: Also the 1 NOTE for large sub-directories, but no warnings/errors.
+* GitHub Actions: 1 NOTE for large sub-directories, but no warnings/errors.

+* R-Hub Windows Server 2022: OK

-* R-hub Ubuntu: NOTE for sub-directory size, NOTE for slow examples, NOTE for new submission.
+* R-hub Ubuntu Linux 20.04.1: NOTE for sub-directory size and another NOTE for a slow example.

+* R-Hub Fedora Linux: NOTE for sub-directory size.
+NOTE for a slow example.
+NOTE for the HTML version of the manual.
+There was an issue building a vignette, but I haven't seen this issue anywhere else.

+* R-Hub Debian Linux: OK

+* Win-Builder: NOTE for incoming feasibility.

 ## Downstream dependencies